WojciechNagorski/WojciechNagorski.github.io/content/posts/2019-01-28-Generates-disassembly-of-.NET-functions.md

 ---
-title: "Generates disassembly of .NET functions"
+title: "Generate disassembly of .NET functions"
 description: "How to generate the disassembly of .NET functions and how to diff many of them."
 date: 2019-01-28T02:13:54-04:00
 year: "2019"